inferont/lacanian-psychoanalysis/three-orders/README.md

     * Drives
     * Sensations
     * Jouissance

+    The largest aspect of the conscious experience.
+An experiential filter.

     In relation: Imaginary and Symbolic

     The actual values of these will be "unknowable."
-A network will be trained to return values in relation to the Imaginary and Symbolic orders.
+A network will be trained to return Drive/Sensation/Jouissance values in relation to the Imaginary and Symbolic orders.

     Methods:
         Overrides `interact` to model interactions specific to the Real's nature, such as resistance to symbolization.